𝗡𝘂𝗿 𝗔𝗺𝗶𝗿𝗮𝗵 𝗠𝗼𝗵𝗱 𝗞𝗮𝗺𝗶𝗹

 𝟰.𝟯 𝗠𝗼𝗻𝗶𝘁𝗼𝗿𝗶𝗻𝗴 𝗦𝗲𝗿𝘃𝗶𝗰𝗲

-Maintains rolling telemetry memory and autonomous evaluation loops.
+Maintains rolling telemetry buffers and autonomous evaluation loops that continuously compute system health.

 𝟰.𝟰 𝗣𝗿𝗼𝗱𝘂𝗰𝘁𝗶𝗼𝗻 𝗕𝗮𝗰𝗸𝗲𝗻𝗱